The origins

 1922-1933

 After the March on Rome, Mussolini formed his first government and responded "with grateful heart" to the auspicious vote of the Dante Central Council.
 The ministers included Vice-president of the Dante Admiral Thaon di Revel (Navy) and Central Councillor Luigi Federzoni (Colonies).
-The Società Dante Alighieri's rapprochement with fascism began with Mussolini's visit to the Society's headquarters in 1924, and with the Royal Decree which granted Palazzo Firenze to the Society in 1926.
+Società Dante Alighieri's rapprochement with fascism began with Mussolini's visit to the Society's headquarters in 1924, and with the Royal Decree which granted Palazzo Firenze to the Society in 1926.
 The first president not elected by the statutory bodies, but by the government, was Giovanni Celesia di Vegliasco (1932-1933).
 In 1933 the deputy of the National Fascist Party, Felice Felicioni, became Special Commissioner of the Dante.

 1922-1933